keithrbennett/rexe/README.md

 date: 2019-02-15
 ---

 [Caution: This is a long article!
-You might want to skim the section headings first.
+You might want to skim the section headings and source code first.
-Feel free to pass over any sections that don't interest you.
+Many sections can be skipped without sacrificing comprehensibility of the rest of them.
-I _do_ recommend reading the source code and the Conclusion.]
+]

 ----